KusmierczykHobbyPrjs/photos_organizer/Readme.md

  - [organize_by_date.py](organize_by_date.py) — groups files into directories based on their dates
  - [detect_duplicates.py](detect_duplicates.py) — detects duplicate files
  - [rename_dirs_by_date.py](rename_dirs_by_date.py) - renames directories based on ranges of contained files
+ - [annotate.py](annotate.py) - Stamps images with dates and captions

 # Usage